Transmitter Crag

 Access

-OTHER SECTIONS OF THE CRAG ARE NOT OPEN AT THIS STAGE.
+OTHER SECTIONS OF THE CRAG ARE NOT OPEN AT THIS STAGE ( Status Quo Feb 2024 ).

-The crag will be open only to members of the New Zealand Alpine Club.
-Due to the Health & Safety responsibilities of the Adventure Park, all NZAC members are required to sign-in once they arrive at the Park and to access the crag via the chairlift only, for a fee of $5.
+The crag is open only to members of the New Zealand Alpine Club.
+Due to the Health & Safety responsibilities of the Adventure Park, all NZAC members are required to sign-in at the ticket office and provide their NZAC members details once they arrive at the Park and to access the crag via the chairlift only, for a fee of $5.

 To speed up the sign-in process, ring the Adventure Park in advance of arriving.
 All members must have their Alpine Club membership number and climbing gear with them in order to sign-in and access the Lift.